 Create a home time ritual for work

-Create a ritual around returning home from work each and every day after your return from seasonal holidays or other vacations.
+Create a ritual around returning home from work each and every day after your return from seasonal paid holidays or other vacations.
 Always remember the sense of relaxation you will experience when you walk through your front door.

 Consider organizing a meet-up with some friends.
 Consider how pleasant it would be to stroll through your favorite park for a cup of coffee.
 Shopping (assuming you didn’t spend all of your money during the “happy holidays” season) may also be a good way to celebrate your return home.
 Look at concerts, exhibitions, or parties in your area and consider booking them in advance so you have something to look forward to.